copenlu/academic-kickstart/content/author/admin/_index.md

 # Organizations/Affiliations
 #   Separate multiple entries with a comma, using the form: `[ {name="Org1", url=""}, {name="Org2", url=""} ]`.
-organizations = [ { name = "Machine Learning Section, Department of Computer Science, University of Copenhagen", url = "https://di.ku.dk/english/research/machine-learning" } ]
+organizations = [ { name = "Natural Language Processing Section, Department of Computer Science, University of Copenhagen", url = "https://di.ku.dk/english/research/nlp/" } ]

 # Short bio (displayed in user profile at end of posts)
 bio = "CopeNLU is a Natural Language Processing research group led by Isabelle Augenstein with a focus on researching methods for tasks that require a deep understanding of language, as opposed to shallow pattern recognition.
-We are affiliated with the Machine Learning Section at the Department of Computer Science, University of Copenhagen."
+We are affiliated with the Natural Language Processing Section at the Department of Computer Science, University of Copenhagen."

 # Enter email to display Gravatar (if Gravatar enabled in Config)
 email = ""

 # List (academic) interests or hobbies
-interests = ["Natural Language Understanding", "Learning with Limited Labelled Data", "Fact Checking", "Knowledge Base Population", "Question Answering", "Gender Bias Detection"]
+interests = ["Natural Language Understanding", "Learning with Limited Labelled Data", "Explainable AI", "Fact Checking", "Question Answering", "Gender Bias Detection"]

 # Social/Academic Networking